-Gifts for Contractor and Employees (what’s deductible and what’s not)
+Gifts for Contractors and Employees (what’s deductible and what’s not)

 The Gift Rule